nmalinow/nmalinow.github.io/abtesting.md

 # Using Website Event Tagging Data to A/B Test Ads

-### Hypothesis: There is a difference in purchases as a result of the ad.
+### Hypothesis: There is a difference in purchases as a result of the new ad.
 _______________________________________________________________________________

 ### Check the table